 However, a number of obstacles prevent retail investors from realizing their social and environmental objectives.
 These include financial advisors’ ignorance of clients’ sustainability objectives and failure to integrate them into investment strategies; the lack of suitable products on the market; and greenwashing regarding various investment funds’ impact.

-In order to address this principal-agent problem, building in part on the 2° Investing Initiative’s research findings, the European Commission is currently introducing a series of reforms, such as an obligation for financial advisors to ask about and take into account clients’ social and environmental preferences.
-We expect that these reforms will eventually lead to a major transformation of the retail investor market in Europe and will inspire similar reforms in other jurisdictions.
+In order to address these issues, the European Commission is currently introducing a series of reforms, such as an obligation for financial advisors to ask about and take into account clients’ non-financial investment objectives.
+We expect that these reforms will lead to a major transformation of the retail investor market in Europe and will inspire similar reforms in other regions.

-These workstreams aim to deepen our understanding of consumers’ sustainability preferences and the market gap.
+Market research – aiming to deepen our understanding of consumers’ sustainability preferences and the market gap

 - Quantitative / qualitative consumer surveys and focus groups